Boost Your Mood: The Gut-Depression Connection

-Mahmud Kara, MD, a gut health expert says all of the body’s commands come from neurons which can be found in the brain and the gut.
+Think about a time when you felt anxious about something, or you were really nervous; you probably must have experienced some kind of literal gut feeling like nausea or a literal sinking pit in your stomach.
+Mahmud Kara, MD, a gut health expert says all of the body's commands come from neurons which can be found in the brain and the gut.
 “Interestingly 80% of serotonin is produced by the gut” says Mahmud Kara.
-Serotonin is a key neurotransmitter (chemicals that transmit signals in the brain) that is involved in mood regulation and this is produced in the gut.
+Serotonin is a key neurotransmitter (chemicals that transmit signals in the brain) that is involved in mood regulation, and this is produced in the gut.

-A real life example of how this connection works is when you feel nervous or anxious.
+A real-life example of how this connection works is when you feel nervous or anxious.
 Your body gets bombarded with neurotransmitters that can lead to physical symptoms that are often associated with spiked nerves and anxiety, such as diarrhea, (often referred to today as poop anxiety) nausea or abdominal discomfort.
 This is an example of the brain impacting the gut.

-“Likewise an imbalance in the gut microbiome can disrupt the typical production of hormones and neurotransmitters that impact are mood and state of mind” Kara, MD adds.
+“Likewise, an imbalance in the gut microbiome can disrupt the typical production of hormones and neurotransmitters that impact are mood and state of mind” Kara, MD adds.

 Gut imbalances, according to Kara, also lead to chronic inflammation which has been linked to conditions like Alzheimer's disease.